dverite/icu_ext/README-datetime.md

 Internally, the representation is the same as the `date` type, and `icu_date` can be cast directly to and from `date`.

-### icu_timestamp
+### icu_timestamptz
 It differs only from the core built-in type `timestamptz` (also called `timestamp with time zone`) in the input and output formats that are accepted.
-The text representation for `icu_timestamp` works with respect to `icu_ext.timestamp_format` if set, and otherwise with the default format of the current ICU locale.
+The text representation for `icu_timestamptz` works with respect to `icu_ext.timestamp_format` if set, and otherwise with the default format of the current ICU locale.
-To express non-finite timestamps, use: `'infinity'::timestamptz::icu_timestamp`.
+To express non-finite timestamps, use: `'infinity'::timestamptz::icu_timestamptz`.

-Internally, the representation if the same as the `timestamptz` type, and `icu_timestamp` can be cast directly to and from `timestamptz`.
+Internally, the representation if the same as the `timestamptz` type, and `icu_timestamptz` can be cast directly to and from `timestamptz`.

 ### icu_interval